smlhelp/book/src/concepts/lazy.md

 ==> 32
 ```

-You can see that in an eager language, we evaluated the arguments first.
+You can see that we evaluated the arguments first.
+However, when doing things
-However, in the lazy language, arguments will be evaluated as _needed_.
+lazily, arguments will be evaluated as _needed_.
+The notion of _need_ will be
-The notion of _need_ will be subjective relative to what's being implemented.
+subjective relative to what's being implemented.
+The question now remains, since
+SML is eager, how do we do things lazily?

 ### Introducing Laziness with Thunks

-SML is an eager language.
-But what if we wanted to simulate lazy evaluation?
+Since SML is an eager language, to have lazy evaluation we must simulate it in
-First we need a way to wait until we _need_ an argument to evaluate it.
-This
+some way.
+To do this, we need a way to wait until we _need_ an argument to
-is where **thunks** come into play.
-A **thunk** is a function of type
+evaluate it.
+This is where **thunks** come into play.
+A **thunk** is a function
-`unit -> t` for some type `t`.
+of type `unit -> t` for some type `t`.
 They help us represent this notion of
 "evaluation by need" by wrapping an expression in a function, which delays
 the computation of that expression.